composor/composi/docs/events.md

 Interactions with Extended Component
 ------------------------------------

 We can also use the `interactions` property to register events when we extend Component.
-Just as with making an instance of Component, events registerd on the DOM do not have access to the component instance.
+Just as when making an instance of Component, events registerd on the DOM do not have access to the component instance.
 This means we have to use a reference to the instance to access its state, etc.

 ```javascript
 // Extending Componet with Interactions: